WYX-gh/IEDHTrans/README.md

     ├──···
     └── qfs_31.nii.gz
 ```
-Among them, _0000 is the pre-contrast period and _0001 is the first post-contrast period
+Among them, _0000 is the pre-contrast period and _0001 is the first post-contrast period.